entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 Entando’s Docker images currently support three different relational database management systems: PostgreSQL, MySQL and Oracle.
-With PostgreSQL and MySQL, by default, Entando’s will automatically create a Kubernetes Deployment hosting the database management systems.
+With PostgreSQL and MySQL.
+By default, Entando’s will automatically create a Kubernetes Deployment hosting the database management systems.
 However, for Oracle, and also for other scenarios that may require it, Entando supports connectivity to existing external databases.
 This document